 - Molten Armaments (Self Buff | morph of Molten Weapons) – A huge reason Stamina Dragonknights do so well in the patch after Morrowind, this thing gives a filthy 40% bonus to fully charged Heavy Attacks, which is what we use instead of a spammable.
 Keep this up 100% of the time for tremendous damage!

 - Razor Caltrops (AoE DoT | morph of Caltrops) – Reworked to last 12 seconds, this skill can now be used by ALL players with no more limitations.
 This ability does immense single target and AoE dps, but it costs a lot.
 Luckily for us since we’re Heavy Attack monkeys we get enough Stamina to sustain it with no problems.

 - [Ultimate] Standard of Might (AoE DoT | morph of Dragonknight Standard) – Arguably the best ultimate in the game, boasting amazing AoE and single target DPS from the skill itself, 15% damage mitigation while instead, and 15% damage increase for yourself.
 It also applies Major Defile to anything inside.
 This thing is pretty nuts.

-(see the trait section in Consumables section for gear traits instead of relying on pictures)
+(check the trait section in the Consumables section for a better idea for traits and enchants!)

 - Hunding’s Rage (6 trait craftable) this is a basic craftable set that is easy to access and all of the set bonuses applies to our healing.
 Night Mothers Gaze is more damage and Twice Born Star will give you more stats, but this is a reliable main five piece if you’re looking for a direction.